gemseo/gemseo/doc_src/doe.rst

    or their lower and upper bounds.

-If we do not want to evaluate the functions but only obtain the input samples, we can use the method :meth:`~.DOELibrary.compute_doe` which returns the samples as a two-dimensional NumPy array.
+If we do not want to evaluate the functions but only obtain the input samples, we can use the method :meth:`~gemseo.api.compute_doe` which returns the samples as a two-dimensional NumPy array.

 The quality of the input samples can be assessed with a :class:`.DOEQuality` computing the :math:`\varphi_p`, minimum-distance and discrepancy criteria.